Go to navigation Go to content

 Many people have done things in their past that they regret (and I'm not talking about that tattoo you got of an ex-boy/girlfriend's name next to the word "forever.")
 Politicians call them "youthful indiscretions."
 With them, it might mean they don't get elected; with you, it could mean that you get turned down for a job or do not get a security clearance.
-Bottom line: what happened fifteen years ago can still hurt you now.
-If this sounds like you, and the infraction was minor, there is still something you can do about it.
-It is called an "expungement," and it can be a lifesaver!

-This process involves a sworn petition, signed by you, being filed by the New Jersey Superior Court, to remove from your record a conviction for a disorderly or petty disorderly person's offense (what other states call a misdemeanor), a violation of a local ordinance, or record of an arrest for which there was no conviction.
+This process involves a sworn petition, signed by you, being filed by the New Jersey Superior Court, to remove from your record a conviction for a disorderly or petty disorderly person's offense (what other states call a misdemeanor), a violation of a municipal ordinance, or record of an arrest for which there was no conviction.
 Notice must be given to:

 • Superintendent of the State Police